freeCodeCamp/freeCodeCamp/guide/english/nodejs/express/index.md

 **Middleware**

 These functions determine the flow of request-response cycle.
 They are executred after every incoming request.
 We can also define custom middleware functions.
-We have section on them below.
+We have a section on them below.

 **Routes**